1990: Oregon POLST Task Force Founded on Strong Guiding Principles

 2004: Center for Ethics Convenes National POLST Paradigm Task Force

 Other states began expressing interest in Oregon’s pioneering POLST experience.
 Convened under the leadership of Dr. Patrick Dunn and with administrative support from the OHSU Center for Ethics, regular phone meetings of the POLST leaders from the six most advanced POLST Paradigm states began in 2004.
-The thirteen founding members of the National POLST Paradigm Task (NPPTF) Force were Patrick Dunn, MD, Chair (OR) and Susan Tolle, MD, Treasurer (OR), Bud Hammes, PhD (WI), Woody Moss, MD (WV), James Shaw, MD (WA), Sally Denton (WA), Judy Black, MD (PA), and Patricia Bomba, MD (NY) with advisors Terri Schmidt, MD (EMS), Margaret Carley, JD (Long-term Care), Susan Hickman, PhD (Research), Charles Sabatino, JD (Legal), and Marlene Davis (Hospice).
+The thirteen founding members of the National POLST Paradigm Task (NPPTF) Force were Patrick Dunn, MD, Chair (OR) and Susan Tolle, MD, Treasurer (OR), Bud Hammes, PhD (WI), Woody Moss, MD (WV), James Shaw, MD (WA), Sally Denton (WA), Judy Black, MD (PA), and Patricia Bomba, MD (NY) with advisors Terri Schmidt, MD (EMS), Margaret Carley, JD (Long-term Care), Susan Hickman, PhD (Research), Charles Sabatino, JD (Legal), and Malene Davis (Hospice).

 The initial criteria for state inclusion in the NPPTF was a minimum of three years' experience using the POLST Paradigm at the regional or statewide level.
 In 2004, only six states met this requirement: OR, WA, WI, PA, NY and WV.